Georg Ratzinger: Regensburger Domspatzen

 Ratzinger completed his studies in 1957 and became chorus director in his home parish in Traunstein.
-In February 1964 he was made musical director, Domkapellmeister, at St. Peters Cathedral in Regensburg, thereby becoming the chorus master of the cathedral choir, the Regensburger Domspatzen.
+In February 1964 he was made musical director, Domkapellmeister, at St. Peter's Cathedral in Regensburg, thereby becoming the chorus master of the cathedral choir, the Regensburger Domspatzen.

 In 1977 Ratzinger conducted the Domspatzen at his brother Joseph's consecration as Archbishop of Munich and Freising.
 They sang in honor of Queen Elizabeth II at her state visit in 1978, and at Pope John Paul II's visit to Munich in 1980.
 They also gave a concert for the state guests at the NATO summit in 1982 under the auspices of President of Germany Karl Carstens.

 In 2010 Ratzinger indicated he would be prepared to testify to aid investigations into claims of abuse at the Regensburger Domspatzen choir in Germany.
 The Regensburg Diocese said that a former singer came forward with allegations of sexual abuse in the early 1960s, predating Ratzinger's tenure from 1964 to 1994.